 Android Stuck on Boot Loop

-In recent years, the boot loop has become a more and more common issue for Android users.
-When it happens, the phone reboots by itself and won’t turn on, you can not switch it on or off.
-If a boot loop can not be fixed, your phone will keep stuck on the startup logo screen and you can not go into safe mode, or Android stuck in fastboot mode.
+In recent years, the boot loop has become a common issue for Android users.
+When it happens, the phone reboots by itself and won’t turn on; you can not switch it on or off.
+If a boot loop can not be fixed, your phone will keep stuck on the startup logo screen, and you can not go into safe mode, or Android stuck in fastboot mode.

-Thenhow do I get my Android out of bootloop, how to fix bootloop without factory reset?
+Then, how do I get my Android out of a bootloop, and how to fix bootloop without a factory reset?
 Here in this post, we would like to introduce some proven methods, including the most effective Samsung bootloop repair tool, to help you fix a stuck boot loop.

 Android boot loop error is always caused by the following reasons:

-That’s why your Motorola phone stuck on startup screen, LG phone, or other Android tablet stuck in reboot loop.
-Now, keep reading and get the most suitable ways for you to fix bootloop with a full factory reset, or without data loss.
+That’s why your Motorola phone is stuck on the startup screen, your LG phone or other Android tablet is stuck in reboot loop.
+Now, keep reading and get the most suitable ways for you to fix the bootloop with a full factory reset, or without data loss.

 You are encouraged to try on more than one method since whether you can get rid of the boot loop in minutes depends on the specific model of your Android phone and what caused the problem.

-DroidKit – Android Phone Toolkit is the top Samsung bootloop repair tool on the market.
-It allows you to download an Android boot loop fixer and get your phone back to normal mode.
-If you want to get out of the startup screen without factory reset, or get out of bootloop without recovery, check how can DroidKit help you as below:
+iMobie DroidKit – Android Phone Toolkit is the top Android bootloop repair tool on the market.
+Its Android system repair allows you to download an Android boot loop fixer and get your phone back to normal mode.
+If you want to get out of the startup screen without factory reset, or get out of bootloop without recovery, check how iMobie DroidKit can help you as below:

-Free get DroidKit and follow the steps to repair Samsung Android boot loop without factory reset:
+Free get iMobie DroidKit and follow the steps to repair Android boot loop without factory reset:

 Free Download * 100% Clean & Safe

 Step 1.
-Download and install DroidKit on your computer > Click System Fix mode.
+Download and install iMobie DroidKit on your computer > Click System Fix mode.

 Click System Fix Function

 Step 2.
-Connect your Samsung boot loop phone and click Start > DroidKit will get PAD code matched for your device > Click Download Now button to get the Samsung firmware package.
+Connect your Android boot loop phone and click Start > iMobie DroidKit will get PAD code matched for your device > Click Download Now button to get the Android firmware package.

 PDA Code Matched

 Step 3.
 After downloading, click on Fix Now.
-And follow the on-screen instructions to put your device in Download mode> Tap on Next button to continue.
+Follow the on-screen instructions to put your device in Download mode> Tap on Next button to continue.

 Put Samsung into Download Mode

 Step 4.
-After that, DroidKit will start fixing boot loop and other system issues on your Samsung.
+After that, iMobie DroidKit will start fixing boot loop and other system issues on your Android.
 Once the repairing process is completed, you will get the System Fixed Successfully page as below.

 Completing the Repair Process